geometric-intelligence/ece594n/hw-geomviz/README.md

 ## Grading Criteria

-- The code style is clean: it passes the GitHub Actions **Linting** Tests (10%).
+- The code style is clean: it passes the GitHub Actions' **Linting** (10%).
 - The code is properly documented following the documentation guidelines (10%).
-- The code runs: it passes the GitHub Actions Testing (20%).
+- The code runs: it passes the GitHub Actions' **Testing** (20%).
 - There is one test function per visualization function (20%).
-- You have made substantial improvements compared to the current version of the code (20%).
+- You have made substantial improvements compared to the current version of the code, or you chose an expert project (20%).
 - You have addressed the comments in the code review and merged into Geomstats (20%).